The timezone information files used by tzset(3) are

 (-04).

-are truncated at the start or that end in expiration times.
+are truncated at the start or end in expiration times.

 - Some readers ignore the footer, and instead predict future timestamps from